 I would just like to say that the rice krispie treat is underrated.
-They come together in LITerally five minutes and their deliciousness makes you have shameful conversations with yourself.
+They come together in literally five minutes and their deliciousness makes you have interesting conversations with yourself.
 “I already had one, I don’t need another.
 But they’re basically breakfast cereal, so another one is fine.
 Marshmallows are fat free, so it’s cool if I have a third.
 Oh look, that edge isn’t totally straight, I should even it out”.

 Even though they’re easy, there is room for improvement.
 I hate when they’re too hard, or too dry, or fall apart too easily.
-I like when there are packets of marshmallow that didn’t completely melt, and I LOVe when peanut butter’s involved.
-These revamped treats are just as easy to make, but with the addition of a few ingredients they are made just THAT much better.
+I like when there are packets of marshmallow that didn’t completely melt, and I love when peanut butter’s involved.
+These revamped treats are just as easy to make, but with the addition of a few ingredients they are made just that much better.
 A bit of light corn syrup makes them glossier and chewier – yum, and the addition of brown sugar and vanilla deepens the flavor, giving the taste more dimension.
-By adding some marshmallows into the pot when you add the krispies, you’ll get those lovely pockets of chewy whiteness in each treat.
+By adding some marshmallows into the pot when you add the cereal, you’ll get those lovely pockets of chewy whiteness in each treat.
 I gave you specific measurements (as I specifically measured the first batch), but for the second batch I kind of just threw things into the pot in approximate amounts – feel free to do this as it worked out just as well!

-“Jazzed-Up” Peanut Butter Rice Krispies
+Peanut Butter Rice Krispies

 Makes about 20 bars